-So you’ve decided you want to study medicine and practice as a doctor.
+So you’ve decided you want to study medicine and practise as a doctor.

 But there’s a lot more to this than just studying the right subjects and getting the marks you need at school or university…